 3. Book your accommodation beforehand

-For our 3 day safari we decided to stay in 2 different camps – Crocodile Bridge and Lower Sabie.
-The latter one being considered the best main camp in the whole park.
+For our 3-day safari we stayed at 2 different camps – Crocodile Bridge and Lower Sabie.
+The latter one is considered the best main camp in the whole park and I tend to agree in terms of standard, but the experience was better elsewhere.
 Both camps offer villas, rooms and campsites.

-We actually didn’t like Lower Sabie as much as the Crocodile Bridge where we were able to see tons of monkeys and hyenas, right next to the fence as the camp is small and animals come very close.
-Lower Sabie, on the other hand, is huge with a lot of luxurious facilities, which are definitely nice, but they don’t give you the chance to have a nocturnal encounter with hyenas.
+We saw more wildlife at Crocodile Bridge .
+We were able to see tons of monkeys and hyenas, right next to the fence as the camp is small and animals come very close.
+Lower Sabie, on the other hand, is huge with a lot of luxurious facilities, which are nice, but they don’t give you the chance to have a nocturnal encounter with hyenas.

 Again, avoid my mistake of not booking accommodation at least a month in advance (!).
 Because we didn’t book in time, our only option was to camp outdoors.
-Before that experience, I had never camped before (not counting my road trip with a camper van in New Zealand) and we didn’t even have a tent.
+If you’re camping, keep your food closed as the monkeys will steal it all.

-The camps close at 7pm for the night and you have to make it back before it gets dark.
-Estimate the distance you need to do between camps and take into consideration that a lot of roads are tiny side roads.
+The camps close at 7 pm for the night and you have to make it back before it gets dark.
+Estimate the distance you need to go between camps and take into consideration that a lot of roads are tiny side roads.
 You won’t be able to drive faster than 20 miles an hour on them.

 5. Enjoy the Big 5!